noobasuna/tpeisze/index.md

 ## About Me

 I am a PhD student at Monash University Malaysia, supervised by Professor Raphael Phan, Dr Sailaja Rajanala and Dr Ong Huey Fang.
 I graduated from Xidian University in 2022 with a Bachelor's degree in Communication Engineering.
 I interned at Huawei and Nokia for industry experience during my undergraduate period.
+Klang kid—Bak Kut Teh is life.

 ## Research Interests